berlinplan/berlinplan.github.io/readme.md

   <sub> Germany is the biggest winner.
 According to Brücker in 2013, without immigration, the labor force potential in Germany would fall by around 40% by 2050.
 (117) <sub>

-#### Are countries that migrants come from the biggest winners,too?
+#### Are the "Homeland countries" of migrants the biggest Winners, too?

 > Immigration leads to a decrease in IQ in origin countries.
 Scotland has the lowest average IQ in the UK and performs poorly compared to most of Europe, according to studies.(119)